CrazyBhai8/Cyber-tools/git-github.md

 git branch -M main (to rename branch) git push origin main
 ```
+- `git init` - used to create a new git repo
+- `git remote add origin <link>`
+   Connects your local project to a remote repository so you can upload (push) your code to it.
+Replace <link> with the URL of your remote repository.
+- `git remote -v`
+   Verifies the remote repository links.
+- `git branch`
+   Lists all the branches in your repository.
+- `git branch -M main`
+   Renames the current branch to 'main'.
+- `git push origin main`
+   Pushes your code to the 'main' branch of the remote repository.

 The -u flag in git push -u origin main sets a link between your local branch (main) and the remote branch.
 After this, you can just use git push or git pull without typing the branch name every time.